MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/feature-comparison.md

 <img width="821" alt="image" src="https://github.com/user-attachments/assets/aa14e6f9-9ab7-4412-8199-95ff0b7736c4" />

-For ChatGPT, you can also go into Setitngs and Personalisation to give instructions.
-That is also where you can clear memories it has about you - sometimes you don't intend for ChatGPT to add something to the memory such as if you are looking for something on behalf of a friend.
+For ChatGPT, you can also go into Settings then Personalisation to write instructions and info about yourself.
+That is also where you can _clear_ memories it has about you which are not accurate or useful.